emartech/engagement-cloud-sdk/README.md

 # SAP Engagement Cloud SDK

-The **SAP Engagement Cloud SDK** is a Kotlin Multiplatform SDK designed to integrate with the SAP Engagement Cloud platform.
+The **SAP Engagement Cloud SDK** is a Kotlin Multiplatform SDK designed to integrate with SAP Engagement Cloud.
 It provides a unified interface for managing events, push notifications, in-app messages, and other functionalities across Android, iOS, and Web platforms.

 ## Documentation